mapbox/node-pre-gyp/README.md

 - if [ $(uname -s) == 'Darwin' ]; then brew install libpng; fi;
 ```

-For multi-os examples see [node-mapnik](https://github.com/mapnik/node-mapnik/blob/master/.travis.yml) and [node-sqlite3](https://github.com/mapbox/node-sqlite3/blob/master/.travis.yml).
+For detailed multi-OS examples see [node-mapnik](https://github.com/mapnik/node-mapnik/blob/master/.travis.yml) and [node-sqlite3](https://github.com/mapbox/node-sqlite3/blob/master/.travis.yml).

-Note: because the OS X machines don't yet support the `node_js:` shorthand you need to bootstrap the installation of node.js in a cross platform way.
-See [Cross platform Node Install](#cross-platform-node-install) for details.
+Next learn about a few Travis [OS X Gochas](#osx-publishing-gochas).

 ##### OS X publishing: using `language: objective-c`

-If your repo does not have Multi OS enabled, an alternative method for building for OS X is to tweak your `.travis.yml` to use:
+If your repo does not have multi-OS enabled, an alternative method for building for OS X is to tweak your `.travis.yml` to use:

 ```yml
 language: objective-c